skgigliotti/streamlit_tutorial/README.md

 ### Exercises

-The best way to test and improve your knowledge of Streamlit is to tackle some exercises.
-Open up the file [exercises.md](exercises.md) and try to complete the exercises.
+The best way to test and improve your Streamlit skills is to dive into some hands-on practice.
+Open the file [exercises.md](exercises.md) and try completing the tasks listed there.
 They cover:
 1. Adding a new graph.
 1. Adding a new select box for user input.
 1. Creating tabs.